NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 As luck would have it, I actually got feedback on my ideas while writing up this post.

 Found out my first idea "_although interesting_" was rejected due to concerns about collecting and labeling data.
+Bummer.
-Bummer. (_maybe something to do as my own personal project?_)
+<br>(_maybe something to do as my own personal project?_)

 Good news though, is that I got the go ahead to move forward with my back-up idea!